Holter Monitor Testing

 What is a Holter monitor?

 A Holter monitor is a small, portable electrocardiogram (ECG or EKG) monitor that patients wear while carrying out their normal day-to-day activities over the course of a 24-hour period or longer.
-While wearing the Holter monitor, patients are asked to keep a diary of activities and to record any symptoms experienced so that their doctor has a clear understanding of what the patient is doing hour by hour.
-The use of a Holter monitor allows your cardiac care team to examine your child’s heart rate and rhythm while your child is at home carrying out their everyday activities.
-This information can be used to determine if your child has a heart rhythm problem.
+While wearing the Holter monitor, you are asked to keep a diary of activities and to record any symptoms experienced so that their doctor has a clear understanding of what the patient is doing hour by hour.
+The use of a Holter monitor allows your cardiac care team to examine your heart rate and rhythm while you are at home carrying out their everyday activities.
+This information can be used to determine if the patient has a heart rhythm problem.

 Why is a Holter monitor used?

-If your child is showing signs or symptoms of a heart rate or rhythm problem, such as an irregular heartbeat (cardiac arrhythmia) or unexplained fainting, your physician may order an ECG/EKG.
+If the patient is showing signs or symptoms of a heart rate or rhythm problem, such as an irregular heartbeat (cardiac arrhythmia) or unexplained fainting, your physician may order an ECG/EKG.
 Since the ECG/EKG is only a 5- to 10-minute recording of the heartbeat, irregularities may not always be detected.
-If your child’s symptoms suggest an occasional irregular heart rhythm may be causing their condition, your doctor may recommend they wear a Holter monitor to potentially detect irregularities the ECG/EKG was unable to identify.
+If the patient's symptoms suggest an occasional irregular heart rhythm may be causing their condition, your doctor may recommend they wear a Holter monitor to potentially detect irregularities the ECG/EKG was unable to identify.

 What can I expect during Holter monitor testing?

-When you arrive to your appointment for the Holter monitor, a technician will place small plastic stickers (electrodes) on your child's chest.
+When you arrive to your appointment for the Holter monitor, a technician will place small plastic stickers (electrodes) on the patient's chest.
 The electrodes are connected to the portable ECG/EKG recording device by small clips and wires.
 The Holter monitor can be worn underneath the shirt on a strap or be attached to a belt.
 Once the Holter monitor is connected and attached, it is important not to remove it for the entirety of the test.
-You will receive additional instructions on how your child should wear it and what information needs to be recorded in your child’s diary.
-After the Holter monitor is fitted, you can leave your appointmentyou’re your child can resume normal activities.
+You will receive additional instructions on how it should be worn and what information needs to be recorded in the diary.
+After the Holter monitor is fitted, you can leave your appointment and resume normal activities.

-When the monitoring period is over, your doctor will review the results and the information written in your child’s activity diary and then discuss the results with you.
-The information from the Holter monitor may reveal that your child has a heart rate or rhythm condition or your doctor may request more tests be administered to determine the cause of the symptoms.
+When the monitoring period is over, your doctor will review the results and the information written in the activity diary and then discuss the results with you.
+The information from the Holter monitor may reveal that the patient has a heart rate or rhythm condition or your doctor may request more tests be administered to determine the cause of the symptoms.

 Care Team Approach